alphagov/govuk-developer-docs/source/manual/sentry.html.md

 ## Slack alerts

-You can configure Sentry to notify a Slack channel when a notable condition is satisfied.
-For example, the `#govuk-platform-security-reliability-team` channel gets notified when any issue records 100 or more errors in a 1 hour period.
+You can configure Sentry to notify a Slack channel when a condition is satisfied, such as when any issue records 100 or more errors in a 1 hour period.

 To set up an alert, visit the [Alerts panel][], select the project the alert should apply to (e.g. `app-whitehall`), and then click "Create Alert Rule".
 It is